build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 ### Make `tara` ping hosts on the `squasheeba` network

 The first thing we need to do is add a route from `tara` to the `squasheeba` network via `boudi`.
-Because `boudi` has routes to both `doggonet` and `squasheeba`, `boudi` can act as the gateway between the two.
+Because `boudi` has routes to both `doggonet` and `squasheeba`, `boudi` can act as the router between the two.
 We can manage routes on our machines using the `ip route` command:

 ```bash
 root@tara:/# ip route add 10.1.1.0/24 via 10.1.2.3
 ```

-This command defines the network, `10.1.1.0/24` and then says that routes to that network should use a machine that exists on a network it has an interface on, namely, `boudi` at `10.1.2.3`.
+This command identifies the network, `10.1.1.0/24` (a.k.a. "squasheeba") and then says: "Any time you have a packet for this network, you should send it to `10.1.2.3` (a.k.a. `boudi`), cuz that dude knows all about it."

 Now, if we check the routes that `tara` knows about, we'll see the route defined in `tara`'s routing table:

 ```bash
 root@tara:/# ip route